 -Wouldn’t it be grand if we had a walk in linen closet?

 Our linen closet is not a dream, it’s not super beautiful but it works really well for us.
-We all know exactly where things are when we need them and it’s easy to see when I need to stock up on something and to tell you the truth… what more could I ask of a linen closet?
+We all know exactly where things are when we need them and it is easy to see when I need to stock up on something.
+To tell you the truth… what more could you ask of a linen closet?